Site icon Metro Voice News

 campolo

 Tony Campolo.
-Portland Seminary, Creative Commons Attribution 2.0
+Creative Commons Attribution 2.0

 Tony Campolo, a noted American Baptist minister and champion of the social gospel, died at age 89.
 Known for his charismatic preaching and humor, Campolo was a popular speaker at colleges, churches, and Christian conferences, according to Religion News Service.